Info Source

 The Pilotage Act created four pilotage regions with specific authorities, thereby replacing a large number of local pilotage districts.
 The four Pilotage Authorities - Atlantic, Laurentian, Great Lakes and Pacific are Crown corporations, responsible to Parliament through the Minister of Transport.

-The Authority is governed by the Pilotage Act and Regulations.
+Governed by the Pilotage Act and Regulations.
 For the purpose of the Financial Administration Act, the Laurentian Pilotage Authority is a corporation specified in Schedule III, Part I of that Act.

 3. RESPONSIBILITIES